F1 Visa USA 2026: Requirements, New Rules, Validity, Cost

 How to Get an F1 Visa?

-The process of getting an F1 visa to study in USA is complex.
+Getting an F1 visa is a long process.
+There are multiple steps involved.
+Though F1 visa process is complex, but it is necessary that all steps are followed properly.
 Before getting on to the application process, applicants must note that they will have to:

 1. Enrol at a SEVP-recognised US institution for admission.